ScialdoneLab/Cell-Competition-Paper-Figures/README.md

 2. data_tpm.Rda: normalised (TPM) counts matrix for scRNA seq data
 3. raw_counts_allele_mt.csv: matrix with counts information for the four possible alleles for each base on mitochondrial genome.

-Due to their big size, they are not part of this repository.
-They will be soon available online, but in the meantime we will be happy to provide them upon request
+Due to their big size, they are not part of this repository.They are available on ArrayExpress (https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-8640/) under the section Processed data.